Treasury Bonds at Vanguard

 Key takeaways:

-• Vanguard also supports trading in funds that invest in Treasury debt.
+• Vanguard also offers trading in Treasury funds.

 Treasuries That Can Be Traded at Vanguard